permitio/opal/docs/HOWTO/get_started_with_opal.md

     ```
 - Just like the server all top-level options can be configured using environment-variables, [.env / .ini](https://pypi.org/project/python-decouple/#env-file) files , and command-line options (later overrides previous).
 - Key options:
+    - Use options starting with `--server` to control how  the client connects to the server (mainly `--server-url` to point at the server)
-    - options starting with `--client-api-` options to control how the client's API service is running
+    - Use options starting with `--client-api-` options to control how the client's API service is running
+    - Use `--data-topics` to control which topics for data updates the client would subscribe to.
-- ``
+    - Use `--policy-subscription-dirs`

+# Production run
+Unlike the server, the opal-client currently supports working only with a single worker process (so there's no need to run it with Gunicorn).
+This will change in future releases.

 ### Client Secure Mode
 - [Run the server in secure mode](#server-secure-mode)